-As Investments Manager at Humanity United, Bryan leads HU’s Peacebuilding & Conflict Transformation initiative in Zimbabwe.
+As Senior Manager, Peacebuilding at Humanity United, Bryan leads HU’s Peacebuilding & Conflict Transformation initiative in Zimbabwe.

 Bryan has over ten years of experience in the fields of human rights, democracy and governance, including research, advocacy and the establishment of an internationally based NGO.
 He has been responsible for engendering and maintaining relationships with governments, businesses and civil society throughout Africa, Europe and North America as a way to understand complex issues and interests that allow him to embark on cutting-edge research on African trends, setbacks, progress and concerns.